 If you are concerned that a member of staff or adult in a position of trust poses a danger to a child or young person or that they might be abusing a child or young person you should report your concerns to the DSL/DDSL.
-Where those concerns relate to the DSL, however, this should be reported to the Chair of the Committee using St Joseph's Pre-school's Whistle blowing policy9.
-See also the flowchart outlining 'Actions where there are concerns about a child' courtesy of KCSiE.
+Where those concerns relate to the DSL, however, this should be reported to the Chair of the Committee using OOSC's Whistle blowing policy.
+See also the flowchart outlining 'Actions where there are concerns about a child' courtesy of Keeping Children Safe in Education, which can be found on page 12.